hopeit-git/hopeit.engine/README.md

 The framework is stable and running in production by early adopters with no major issues.
 It's also being tested and used in new projects.
 Now we are focusing in bug-fixing, complete requested new features and optimize small pieces of the software.

+- **APRIL 2022**: `hopeit.engine` `0.15.0` adds support to persist data directly from streams with zero-code approach using `hopeit.fs_storage` plugin.
+Initially it supports saving data in batches to the file system using folders as partitions.
+This can be easily extended to persist in databases or cloud storage services like S3 or GCS.

 - **JANUARY 2022**: `hopeit.engine` `0.13.0` ensures support for Python 3.10 and updates `aiohttp` to latest version.
 `0.14.0` adds support to return `web.StreamResponse` in chunks.